mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Naturally real yet inconceivable,
-> It is not within the realm of delusion or enlightenment.
+> it is not within the realm of delusion or enlightenment.

 #### Commentary:

-In Japanese we say “chin shin,” which means natural reality, natural principles, the ultimate facts of nature, the ultimate rhythm of being.
+In Japanese we say *chin shin*, which means natural reality, natural principles, the ultimate facts of nature, the ultimate rhythm of being.

 In life as a whole picture there is something going constantly as it naturally is real.
 Things do not interfere with each other.
 All things are communicating, interconnecting, interpenetrating, helping each other; just going.
-This is the teaching of thusness, the dharma of nyoze: the rhythm, the perfect harmony of human life as a whole picture.
+This is the teaching of thusness, the dharma of *nyoze*: the rhythm, the perfect harmony of human life as a whole picture.

 That is called naturally real.